 DAŠKA HATTON STAT; RCST

 Daška Hatton initially trained as an Alexander Technique Teacher qualifying in 1998.
 She is a registered Craniosacral Therapist and member of the Society of Teachers of the Alexander Technique.
 She has served as a Council member and subsequently a Trustee of the Craniosacral Therapy Association of the UK.
 She has a certificate in the Foundations of Counselling and Psychotherapy and is currently training to be a supervisor.
-She is a visiting teacher at the Alexander Technique School, Queens Park.
+She was for 10 years Visiting Teacher at the Alexander Technique School, Queens Park, and is currently training to be a Transpersonal Psychotherapist.

 daska@jointpractice.co.uk - 07899 862126